amperity/amperity-docs/shared/terms.rst

 .. term-google-audience-partner-start

-Google Audience Partner API uses first-party data that your customers have shared with you to enable advertising across Google -- including search and display advertising, the Shopping tab, Gmail, and YouTube -- to your customers and to similar audiences.
+Google Audience Partner API uses first-party data that your customers have shared with you to enable advertising across Google---including search and display advertising, the Shopping tab, Gmail, and YouTube---to your customers and to similar audiences.

 .. term-google-audience-partner-end